szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 /data2/junk/results/Preprocessing
 [...]
 ```
-Have to remember, that `find` is not like `ls`, the order of file listing can look random, to make it alphabetical have
+Have to remember, that `find` is not like `ls`, the order of file listing can look random.
+To make it alphabetical you
-to pipe it into `sort`.
-The `find` command is very powerful, there are dozen of other uses, a good starting point can
+have to pipe it into `sort`.
+The `find` command is very powerful, there are dozen of other uses, a good starting point
-be the [Bash Cookbook](https://www.oreilly.com/library/view/bash-cookbook-2nd/9781491975329/) that I gave it to
+can be the [Bash Cookbook](https://www.oreilly.com/library/view/bash-cookbook-2nd/9781491975329/) that I gave it to
 somebody some time ago...

 ### Is it the same? [^](#Useful-bash-and-other-tricks)